Massachusetts Corporate Practice of Medicine (CPOM) Guide

 • Does Massachusetts have a Corporate Practice of Medicine (CPOM) Doctrine?: Yes.

-• Summary of Current Law: In Massachusetts, the corporate practice of medicine (CPM) is regulated by the requirement that individual physicians must be licensed by the Board of Registration in Medicine under M.G.L. c.
+• Summary of Current Law: In Massachusetts, the state has a robust prohibition on the corporate practice of medicine (CPOM), and a physician may not practice under a regular unlicensed corporate entity.
+The question was resolved by a series of cases before the Supreme Judicial Court of Massachusetts, which later found their way into both statutes and administrative regulations.
+In common law, the CPOM prohibition is grounded in the requirement that individual physicians must be licensed by the Board of Registration in Medicine under M.G.L. c.
 112 §§ 2–12 to practice medicine.
-Physicians have two primary options for organizing themselves into corporate entities: they can establish professional corporations in compliance with M.G.L. c.
-156A or form limited liability companies under M.G.L. c.
+Physicians have two primary options for organizing themselves into corporate entities: they can establish professional corporations (PCs) in compliance with M.G.L. c.
+156A or form limited liability companies (LLCs) under M.G.L. c.
 156C.
-Entities organized or formed under these statutes must obtain a certificate from the Board of Registration in Medicine as specified in M.G.L. c.
-156A §7 (for professional corporations) or M.G.L. c.
-156C §4(c) (for limited liability companies).
-Entities seeking to employ physicians but not organized under these statutes must secure a clinic license under M.G.L. c.
-111 §51 and 105 CMR 140.000.
-Alternatively, they can explore exceptions or exemptions to the clinic licensure regulations.
+Entities organized or formed under these statutes must obtain a certificate from the Board of Registration in Medicine (BORIM) as specified in M.G.L. c.
+156A §7 (for PCs) or M.G.L. c.
+156C §4(c) (for LLCs).
+If a group is seeking to employ physicians but is not organized according to these rules, it must first obtain a clinic license under M.G.L. c.
+111 §51 and 105 CMR 140.000, which can be a labor-intensive process.
+Alternatively, groups can explore exceptions or exemptions to the clinic licensure regulations.
 This framework ensures that physicians and medical entities adhere to the state's regulatory requirements for the practice of medicine in Massachusetts.
+Massachusetts CPOM ban covers medicine, dentistry, and optometry, among other professions.
+The key case law was developed in the case McMurdo v.
+Getter (1937) and has been long-standing.

 • Sources: Massachusetts Gen. Laws Ch.
 176B § 7; 243 CMR § 2.07(22)(a).